benbrastmckie/ModalHistory/problem_sets/01_tooling/tooling.md

 - Add your name to the [`practice_git.md`](https://github.com/benbrastmckie/ModalHistoryPrivate/blob/master/problem_sets/01_pset/practice_git.md) file on your computer
 - Push your change up to the repository

-> Feel free to complete these steps however you are comfortable, or by following the instructions below:
+If you are already familiar with Git, feel free to complete these steps however you are comfortable Alternatively, follow the instructions below:

 ### Generate and Add an SSH Key